Nuethera/flask-mongoDB-users-template/README.md

 # flask-mongoDB-users-template

-## this is a template anyone can use for flask app, it has a user system that uses post request to the server itself to log in or signup.
-All the best!
+## This is a template anyone can use for flask app, it has a user system that uses post request to the server itself to log in or signup.
+## All the best!